coiby/WuGroup/Bechmark.md

 If multiple nodes compute the same image, how is the scalability?
 Will the computing time be reduced by half.

 I was worried that if two nodes compute the same image, inter-node communication is unavoidable.
 But according to the benchmark test, it's much better than I've expected.

+Another concern is I/O issue.
+I assume I/O will be the bottlenech.
+So I try to reduce I/O as much as possible.

 | ID | nodes | npool | time |
 | -- | -- | -- | -- |